The Exercise Habit

 - Keep a daily log or diary of your exercise activities.

 - Check your progress.
-Can you walk a certain distance faster now than when you began exercising?
-Or is your heart rate slower now?
+Can you walk a certain distance faster now?
+Are you at your target heart rate?

-- Think about joining a health club.
-The cost gives some people an incentive to exercise regularly.
+- Think about joining a health club or community center.
+The cost might give you an incentive to exercise on a regular basis.

 Benefits of regular exercise

-- Reduces some of the effects of aging, especially the discomfort of osteoarthritis
+- Reduces some effects of aging, especially the discomfort of osteoarthritis

 - Increases your energy and endurance